-Photo and text courtesy of James Weber, Infinite Body Piercing in Philadelphia.
+Photo and text courtesy of James Weber, Infinite Body Piercing formerly of Philadelphia and now at is branch in Baltimore.
 He is the pioneer of this placement.
 If you’re interested in having this piercing done at Infinite, please check ahead of time to ensure there is a piercer scheduled who has experience with this particular piercing.

-Once a subject of debate in the piercing community, the Princess Albertina is becoming more popular as more women discover the joys of urethral stimulation.
+Once a subject of debate in the piercing community, the Princess Albertina is becoming more popular as more people discover the joys of urethral stimulation.

-This is the female counterpart to the Prince Albert.
+This is the vulval counterpart to the Prince Albert.
 With this piercing, the ring enters the urethra and exits through the bottom, about 3/8″ back from the urethral meatus and rests in the opening of the vaginal canal.
-As it sits nestled deep in between the inner labia, it doesn’t interfere with any other female genital piercings.
+Because it sits nestled deep in between the inner labia, it doesn’t interfere with any other vulva piercings.

 With the positioning of the jewelry, vaginal penetration puts pressure on the ring and causes it to rotate in the piercing, stimulating nerves in the urethra.
-Women who get them find them exceedingly arousing—often in a way they often cannot verbalize.
-The pain of the piercing is minimal and the orgasmic dividend can be incomparable.
+Those who get them find them exceedingly arousing—often in a way they often cannot verbalize.
+The pain of the piercing is minimal and the orgasmic dividend can be exceptional.

 Jewelry is usually either a 10 gauge or 8 gauge captive bead ring with a small enough diameter to be unobtrusive during vaginal penetration.
 The piercing does stretch easily once healed, so it’s not uncommon to see 6 gauge or even larger jewelry in this piercing.
 Inserting thicker jewelry makes for a stronger piercing and can also increase stimulation to the wearer.

 The recessed placement makes this a tricky piercing to perform, and its rarity makes it difficult to find a piercer with prior experience.
-If you haven’t yet experimented with urethral stimulation and play, you may want to learn about it and it is advisable to try it out before deciding on a female PA piercing.
+If you haven’t yet experimented with urethral stimulation and play, you may want to learn about it and it is advisable to try it out before deciding on this particular piercing.
 It is very stimulating to this area, and if you're not accustomed to the sensations, you may not find them pleasurable.

 I had the opportunity to observe and assist James Weber performing the procedure on several occasions at Infinite Body Piercing, which is how I learned.
 The process involved the use of forceps to secure the tissue, plus he used a receiving tube to safely "cap" the needle after it passed through the tissue.
 I undertook the job of "labia assistant" and held the labia open to make the tissue more accessible as James performed the piercing on a client with an especially recessed urethra.

-Since then, I have done a number of female PAs, and feel comfortable performing them on suitable (accessible) anatomy.
+Since then, I have done a number of Princess Albertina piercings, and feel comfortable performing them on suitable (accessible) anatomy.
 All of my clients have remarked that it was an easy piercing to receive.

-I asked my first Princess Albertina client whether she'd gotten a bladder infection during the initial healing period, and she had not.
-This is the feedback I received from her less than three weeks after the appointment:
+None of my clients have reported having a bladder infection during the initial healing period, and she had not.
+This is the feedback I received from my first Princess Albertina client less than three weeks after the appointment: